How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Adding Currency Conversion To WordPressAre you thinking about setting up an e-commerce web site or making goods or services available for sale globally?
-If so, you should probably think about providing your prospects with currency conversion.
+Adding Currency Conversion To WordPressAre you planning to set up a WordPress-based e-commerce site, or sell goods or services worldwide?
+If so, then you should consider providing users with a currency conversion tool.

-Currency conversion lets your site visitors translate foreign currency transactions into their local currency at the point of sale.
-It also lets your customers see the exact amount their card or PayPal account will be charged, expressed in their own local currency.
+Currency conversion software lets your web visitors translate international currency pricing into their local currency when checking out products on e-commerce sites.
+It also lets visitors and customers see the exact amount their card or PayPal account will be charged, displayed in their local currency.

-One advantage of putting currency conversion is that it allows your customers to view and understand prices in foreign countries in their own home currency, making it it easier for customers to calculate their costs and expenses.
+One benefit of adding currency conversion is that it allows visitors to view and understand pricing in foreign countries in their own home currency, and makes it easier for visitors to work out their costs and expenses.

-If your site is powered by WordPress, you can add a currency conversion plugin to your website, allowing your prospective customers to quickly and easily determine the cost of your products.
+If your site is powered by WordPress, it’s really easy and simple to add currency conversion using a plugin to WordPress, allowing your customers to easily work out the cost of your products.

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
-And, it’s also free to install and use on your WordPress website.
+Currencyr is a simple, easy-to-use and complete currency converter WordPress plugin with a unique and attractive converter tooltip.
+Best of all, it’s free!

-• Supports various exchange rates providers, like Yahoo!, Open Exchange Rates and FoxRates
+• Supports several exchange rates providers, like Google and FoxRates

 • WP-Cron task scheduler enabled

-Note: This plugin requires PHP 5.3.0 or later.
-Do not install this plugin if you are running an older version of PHP on your server.
-Ask your web host to check and upgrade your PHP.
+Important: The Currencyr plugin needs your server to be running PHP 5.3.0 or later.
+Do not use this plugin if you currently have an older version of PHP installed on your server.
+Ask your web host to check and upgrade your PHP server installation.

-You can install the currency conversion plugin from your WordPress dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the plugin from your WordPress dashboard by searching for “currencyr” in the Plugins area and clicking the “Install” button …

 WP Plugin - Currency Converter

-Once the plugin has been installed and activated, you can configure the plugin’s settings by selecting Currencyr from your WP admin menu …
+When you have installed and activated the plugin, you can configure the plugin’s settings by selecting Currencyr from your WordPress dashboard navigation menu …

 WordPress Plugin - Currency Converter